-body of this report, for Carreras en Salud, the most salient education outcome is receipt of a credential requiring a year or more of college credits.
-As the most salient outcome for the third domain, we selected whether anyone in the household draws means-tested public benefits.
+body of this report, for Workforce Training Academy Connect (WTA Connect) the most salient education outcome is receipt of exam-based certifications and licenses.
+As the most salient outcome for the third domain, we selected whether anyone in the household draws meanstested public benefits.
 We made this last decision because of the centrality of the concept of self-sufficiency in the rationale for creating the PACE project.
 We made these choices prior to reviewing any impact estimates.